cosc2336-ds-alg/assg01-solution/README.md

 back to the caller of your function.

-When you are satisfied your function is working, the project still compiles, and you can run and pass the tests, perform the usual to create and push a commit to the feedback branch, close the pull request for Task 3 and close Issue 3, and merge these changes into the main branch.
+When you are satisfied your function is working, the project still compiles, and you can run and pass the tests, perform the usual to create and push a commit to the `Feedback` pull request.

 ## Task 4: Implement 'squareOfValues()' Function